themue/site.themue.dev/content/career/index.md

 - Oldenburg, Germany - Remote in an international team
 - Implementation of [Juju](https://jujucharms.com/), a cloud provisioning and configuration system
-- Management of sub-contractors for the development
+- Management of subcontractors for the development
 - Technologies: Linux, Go, MongoDB, Python, ZooKeeper, Amazon EC2, OpenStack, Azure, MAAS, LXC

 ### 2006---2011 :: Team Manager and Consultant :: BTC

 - Oldenburg, Germany
 - Maintenance and extension of Smalltalk and GemStone/S based configuration management system for telecommunication and networks
-- Analysis and consulting for SOA and software architecture
+- Analysis and consulting for SOA and software architectures
 - Team Manager with up to 24 team members
 - Trainer for requirements engineering and software cost estimation
 - Technologies: Smalltalk, GemStrone/S, Java EE/SE, BizTalk, C#, Python